NoxOrg/Nox/readme.md

 Just Create a release in GitHub, tag it properly, and that is all.
 In the future we want to automate this process.

+# Nox Solution

+**Until we automate this process** whenever you change the Nox Solution you need: to run the test in > **NoxSolutionSchemaGenerate**.
+This test will generate the new schema files that needs to be also added to the commit.
+The CI pipeline will publish the new schemas.